 Data science is the driving force behind today's most successful businesses.
 In our data-driven economy, companies are seeking highly numerate data experts who can use statistical techniques and the latest technologies to extract clear insights to inform every aspect of their strategy and operations.
-From financial corporations, to AI start-ups, and across the technology, retail and healthcare industries, highly sought-after Data Scientists can earn over £56k per year on average (according to Indeed.co.uk, UK figures).
+From financial corporations, to Al start-ups, and across the technology, retail and healthcare industries, highly sought-after Data Scientists can earn over £56k per year on average (according to Indeed.co.uk, UK figures).

 The programme is run by the School of Mathematical Sciences and is offered full time (one year) and part-time (two years).
-Full time students will take four modules per semester, followed by a dissertation.
+Part-time students will take two modules per semester, with the dissertation spread across two years.